-For sixteen years, R&K has provided the Department of Defense with the cost basis for long range facility maintenance and repairs.
-The essence of this has been the facility sustainment model, and related sustainment unit costs published as the Unified Facilities Criteria, UFC 3-701-01.
+2) For more two decades, R&K has provided the Department of Defense with the cost basis for long range facility maintenance and repairs.
+The essence of this has been the facility sustainment model (FSM), and related sustainment unit costs published as the Unified Facilities Criteria, UFC 3-701-01.
 This guide lists objective repair and maintenance costs for over 400 types of buildings, utilities and other facilities, with detailed sources based upon commercial experience, and fully auditable.

-Using these units costs as a guide, and employing both area cost multipliers and auditable inflation factors, facility maintenance and repair costs can be projected five to six years into the future, allowing the Facility Manager to propose a future budget based on:
+3) Using these unit costs as a guide, and employing both area cost multipliers and auditable inflation factors, facility maintenance and repair costs can be projected five to six year into the future, allowing the Facility Manager to propose a future budget based on:

-R&K can also provide a degradation model, comparing the modeled maintenance and repair requirement with the organization's budget, demonstrating the effect of under-funding (or over-funding) requirements.
+4) R&K also provides a degradation model, comparing the modeled maintenance and repair requirement with the organization's budget, demonstrating the effect of under-funding (or over-funding) requirements.